Assistant Pastor of Youth and Families

 Gale has served in the PCPC Children’s Ministry since October 1993.
 Working alongside our wonderful families, volunteers and children has been her greatest joy!

 Gale grew up in Dallas and graduated from Highland Park High School.
 She attend the University of Texas at Austin where she received a degree in elementary education.
 After graduation, Gale lived in New York City for three and a half years and Lookout Mountain, Tennessee for nine years.
 Upon her return to Dallas, Gale was a charter member of PCPC and was approached to serve in the Children’s Ministry.
 She accepted the call and has been so thankful to be able to serve in the church that she loves.

-Gale has two grown children and a new grandchild.
+Gale has two grown children and three grandchildren.

 Jeanie grew up on the Tennessee River in a small town of 600 people where she attended a Presbyterian church.
 She came to know the Jesus as her Lord and Savior during a Young Life retreat at the age of 9.
 At the age of 12, until she left for college, Jeanie served as the preschool teacher for her church.
 Jeanie attended Vanderbilt University with hopes to be a Child Life Specialist, but the Lord had other plans.
 While in college Jeanie attended Christ Presbyterian Church, and after graduating, she had the opportunity to be on staff in the youth ministry where she served for eight years in various capacities.
 The Lord used those experiences during that time to build a passion to serve children and families with Jeanie.